Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 It continued to lash the Turks and Caicos Islands on Tuesday, where government services were suspended a day earlier and residents were ordered to stay home, along with parts of the Bahamas before it’s expected to turn toward Bermuda and the U.S.

 By Tuesday, Erin had lost some strength from previous days and dropped to a Category 2 hurricane with maximum sustained winds of 105 mph (170 kph), the National Hurricane Center in Miami said.
-It was about 650 miles (1,050 kilometers) southwest of Bermuda.
+It was about 655 miles (1,050 kilometers) south-southeast of North Carolina's Cape Hatteras.

 Rough ocean conditions already have been seen along the U.S. coast — at least 60 swimmers were rescued from rip currents Monday at Wrightsville Beach, near Wilmington, North Carolina.